 It is one of the earliest proponents of quantitative trading, a specialized field in which researchers analyze decades of financial data and extract valuable information in order to predict various economic and financial market trends.

 The Medallion fund, Renaissance’s flagship offering, has generated annualized returns of about 37% after fees since its launch in 1988.
-The fund is available only to company employees, however.
+However, the fund is available only to company employees.

 Founder: Ray Dalio in 1975